Comprehensive Utah Group Health Insurance & Employee Benefits Solutions

 We specialize in the following:

-The ACA mandates that employers with fifty or more employees offer their employees affordable large-group health insurance.
-To meet the definition of “affordable,” the employer’s plan must cost the worker less than 9.12 percent of the employee’s gross household income.
+The ACA mandates that employers with fifty or more employees offer their staff affordable large-business health protection.
+To meet the definition of “affordable,” the employer’s plan must cost the worker less than 9.12 percent of the staff member’s gross household income.

 So, if an employee earns $50,000, the affordability threshold is approximately $4,560 for that individual’s premium share.
-However, the rule only applies to employee coverage without considering what it costs for dependents to be included.
+However, the rule only applies to crew member coverage without considering what it costs for dependents to be included.

 The coverage must also meet specific coverage standards to demonstrate comprehensive protection.
 The two indicators are:

-1. The plan is intended to pay at least 60 percent of the total cost of medical services for a “standard” workforce population, and
+1. The program is intended to pay at least 60 percent of the total cost of medical services for a “standard” workforce population, and

 2. The benefits include substantial coverage of inpatient hospitals and doctors’ professional services.